tdep-developers/tdep-tutorials/01_sampling/convergence/cutoff/README.md

             second order + polar:  0.96439        0.0881981
   ```

+  **This cross-validation R2 is bit different from the pure fit R2 that is written towards the end of the output.
+Its purpose is to tell you about the robustness of the fit against variation.**

 - Plot the R2 **for the `second order`** as function of the cutoff.
 Ignore the **`second order + polar` here** (why?)

 - After what cutoff does it not increase anymore? → **This is the converged cutoff!
 Increasing the cutoff further does not improve the model, on the contrary.**